 The Department for the Environment, Food, and Rural Affairs (DEFRA) announced that 40% of waste is now incinerated, a 17% rise in two years, with obvious negative implications for the environment and the problems of waste disposal in the capital.
 Landfill taxes are now estimated to cost Londoners upwards of £300 million annually, adding significantly to already high council tax bills for hardworking people.

 While it’s important to recycle as much consumer waste as possible, it’s just not viable for most councils to recycle some categories of waste.
 To help with waste disposal in this instance (for example if you’re undertaking a house clearance job, a kitchen refit, disposing of furniture without fire hazard certificates, or doing a lot of DIY) then skip hire could be the answer.
 Because Hinton’s Waste promise to recycle 90% of their waste, by using their services, you will still be making a choice that’s both responsible as well as green.

 Our service is both convenient and affordable, with same day skip hire often a possibility.
-Call today for your free, no-obligation quote and to discuss your requirements.
+Contact us today for your free, no-obligation quote and to discuss your requirements.
 Covering the Wandsworth area as well as other locations, it’s never been easier to hire a skip to dispose of your waste (and recycle it too) in the capital.